-Work by gallery artists Miya Ando and Hiroshi Senju will be on view in Atmosphere in Japanese Painting, from September 14, 2017 to February 4, 2018.
+Work by gallery artists Miya Ando and Hiroshi Senju is on view in Atmosphere in Japanese Painting.

 Click here for more about the exhibition.